Environmental Protection Agency (EPA).

 D. Safety Factor for Infants and Children

 1. In general.
-Section 408(b)(2)(c) of FFDCA provides that EPA shall apply an additional tenfold (10X) margin of safety for infants and children in the case of threshold effects to account for prenatal and postnatal toxicity and the completeness of the database on toxicity and exposure unless EPA determines based on reliable data that a different margin of safety will be safe for infants and children.
-This additional margin of safety is commonly referred to as the FQPA safety factor (SF).
-In applying this provision, EPA either retains the default value of 10X, or uses a different additional safety factor when reliable Start Printed Page 37616data are available to EPA support the choice of a different factor.
+Section 408(b)(2)(C) of FFDCA provides that EPA shall apply an additional tenfold (10X) margin of safety for infants and children in the case of threshold effects to account for prenatal and postnatal toxicity and the completeness of the database on toxicity Start Printed Page 66624and exposure unless EPA determines based on reliable data that a different margin of safety will be safe for infants and children.
+This additional margin of safety is commonly referred to as the FQPA Safety Factor (SF).
+In applying this provision, EPA either retains the default value of 10X, or uses a different additional safety factor when reliable data available to EPA support the choice of a different factor.

 3. Conclusion.
 EPA has determined that reliable data show the safety of infants and children would be adequately protected if the FQPA SF were reduced to 1X.
 That decision is based on the following findings:

 i.
 The toxicity database for fenpyroximate is complete.

 ii.
 Although decreased motor activity and startle response were observed in the acute neurotoxicity study in rats, concern is low since: (1) There was no evidence of neurotoxicity in the rest of the fenpyroximate toxicological database, including the subchronic neurotoxicity study and the acute neurotoxicity study in hens; (2) clear NOAEL/LOAEL values were identified for the effects observed in the rat acute neurotoxicity study; and (3) the selected endpoints are protective of the observed effects.
 Therefore, there is no residual uncertainty concerning neurotoxicity and no need to require a developmental neurotoxicity study.

 iii.
 There is no evidence that fenpyroximate results in increased susceptibility in utero rats or rabbits in the prenatal developmental studies or in young rats in the 2-generation reproduction study.